SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     only by code within the declaration's immediate enclosing scope.

-For the purpose of access control, extensions that are in the same file as the declaration of the type they extend behave as if they were part of that type's declaration.
+For the purpose of access control, extensions to the same type that are in the same file share an access control scope.
+If the type that they extend is also in the same file, they share its access control scope.
 Private members declared in the type's declaration can be accessed from extensions, and private members declared in one extension